dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/add-loan/index.md

 layout: docs
 ---

 Manually adding a loan record to the LAR is never a simple task but sometimes it is unfortunately necessary.
-Maybe your loan system is still talking dial-up
+Maybe your loan system is still talking dial-up.

 ***